-1. Connect businesses (particularly SMEs) with appropriate University academic expertise, as well as other firms within the cluster, or wider market conditions, and business opportunities from year-to-year.
-Proposals were considered by an independent Investment Committee (IC) against clearly defined funding criteria, set out in the Call guidance documents.
+Reference to 'Responsive R&D' also reflected FFF's core value of encouraging industry-led innovation, which over time must respond to changes in the business landscape and market dynamics as well as regulation.
+Six calls for proposals were made over the course of the FFF programme, enabling project ideas to be supported that responded to changes in market conditions, and business opportunities from year-to-year.
+Proposals were considered by an independent Investment Committee (IC) against clearly defined funding criteria, set out in the call guidance documents.
 The IC included senior industry representatives, including the CEO of UKFT, technical academic expertise, university commercialisation managers and regional textile manufacturing & skills input (TCoE).
 Contracting and financial due diligence was carried out separately by professional staff within the University of Leeds who were not involved with FFF programme delivery.
-Overarching support and oversight were provided by an external Steering Group involving Company Directors from across the cluster, senior University management, as well as Research Council representation.
+Overarching support and oversight were provided by an external Steering Group involving company directors from across the cluster, senior University management, as well as Research Council representation.
 A separate Programme Management Group was responsible for progressing the core research and ensuring responsive mode R&D progressed in accordance with overall programme objectives.